Beer in Belgium

 If you want to know what makes a Kriek a Kriek, and a Dubbel a Dubbel, a trip to one of Belgium’s many breweries can offer insight into the brewing process, as well as tastings and tours.

-Take a trip to Timmermanns brewery just outside of Brussels to sample some of their multi-award-winning tipples, or to the Brasserie d'Achouffe in the heart of the Ardennes to explore the fairy themed beers on offer.
+Take a trip to Timmermanns brewery just outside of Brussels to sample their multi-award-winning tipples, or to the Brasserie d'Achouffe deep in the Ardennes to explore their fairy themed beers.

-The Duvel Moortgat brewery, halfway between Antwerp and Brussels, offers degustation sessions with a beer sommelier as well as lessons on how to pour the perfect beer.
-The brewery has recently opened the unique Duvelorium Grand Beer Café in Bruges' historic Grote Markt, where visitors can sample the best beers Belgium has to offer including Vedett, Liefmans and De Koninck.
+The Duvel Moortgat brewery, between Antwerp and Brussels, offers degustation sessions with a beer sommelier as well as lessons on how to pour the perfect beer.
+The brewery has recently opened the unique Duvelorium Grand Beer Café in Bruges' historic Grote Markt, where visitors can sample the best beers Belgium has to offer.

 Image credit: Jim

 Belgium’s monastic brewing heritage is world renowned among beer aficionados.
-Dating back to the 12th century, this rich tradition of abbey brewing, performed almost exclusively by the monks themselves, has produced some of the best-loved beers in Europe.
+With roots in the 12th century, this rich tradition of abbey brewing, performed almost exclusively by the monks themselves, has produced some of the best-loved beers across the continent.
+The beer can take up to 3 months to brew, in comparison to 3 days for standard lager.

 Image credit: Adam Barhan